History of the United States dollar: The Gold Reserve Act

 Under the post-World War II Bretton Woods system, all other currencies were valued in terms of U.S. dollars and were thus indirectly linked to the gold standard.
 The need for the U.S. government to maintain both a $35 per troy ounce (112.53 cents/gram) market price of gold and also the conversion to foreign currencies caused economic and trade pressures.
 By the early 1960s, compensation for these pressures started to become too complicated to manage.

 In March 1968, the effort to control the private market price of gold was abandoned.
 A two-tier system began.
 In this system all central-bank transactions in gold were insulated from the free market price.
 Central banks would trade gold among themselves at $35/ounce (112.53 ¢/g) but would not trade with the private market.
 The private market could trade at the equilibrium market price and there would be no official intervention.
 The price immediately jumped to $43/ounce (138.25 ¢/g).
 The price of gold touched briefly back at $35/ounce (112.53 ¢/g) near the end of 1969 before beginning a steady price increase.
-This gold price increase turned steep through 1972 and hit a high that year of over $70/ounce (2.25 $/g).
+This gold price increase turned steep after President Richard Nixon unilaterally ordered the cancellation of the direct convertibility of the United States dollar to gold in 1971, an act later known as the Nixon Shock.
+In 1972, the price hit a high of over $70/ounce (2.25 $/g).
 By that time floating exchange rates had also begun to emerge, which indicated the de facto dissolution of the Bretton Woods system.
 The two-tier system was abandoned in November 1973.
 By then the price of gold had reached $100/ounce (3.22 $/g).

 In the early 1970s, inflation caused by rising prices for imported commodities, especially oil, and spending on the Vietnam War that was not counteracted by cuts in other government expenditures, combined with a trade deficit to create a situation in which the dollar was worth less than the gold used to back it.

-In 1971, President Richard Nixon unilaterally ordered the cancellation of the direct convertibility of the United States dollar to gold.
-This act was known as the Nixon Shock.